 It’s no surprise that laptops have become common in the classroom, many times taking the place of spiral notebooks and pencils for taking notes.
 Laptops, as with most technology, would seem to be more efficient than taking notes by hand.
 But it turns out there are still advantages to doing things the old-fashioned way.

 Here are some key arguments for handwritten notes from the study:

-During the study, Mueller and Oppenheimer tested students on either their hand written notes or their typed notes.
+During the study, Mueller and Oppenheimer tested students on either their handwritten notes or their typed notes.
 When given a week to study their notes, those who wrote their notes by hand outperformed laptop users.
-Handwriting stimulates more effective memory cues because the student is forming the context and content in their own words and their handwriting.
+In fact, handwritten notes come out on top for both short-term and long-term memory retention.

 What we can take away from this study is that even when technology allows us to do more in less time, it does not always foster learning.
-When it comes to taking notes, students need more brain power and less technology.
 As it turns out, when taking notes – not only is the pen mightier than the sword, but also the keyboard!
+When it comes to taking notes, students need more brainpower and less technology.